raven-sgwc/mono-sgwc/README.md

 ## About me

 Nothing much to tell.
-I do Discord bots like the BRDB.
+I do stuff like developing usefull apps for your everyday tasks and did develop discord bots for fun and/or boredom.

 Some stuff i use: